ricardocasares/regexgen/README.md

 ## Bugs

+- [ ] Cannot paste in the debugger
-- [ ] When the same thing appears twice
+- [ ] When the same thing appears more than once
 - [x] Escaping regex and unescaping
 - [ ] This is too greedy and kills the browser `(\n(?:\s.*\n)*\s*)` (Preview is unstable)
 - [ ] Preview mode does not work exactly like regex 101